 The Radio automatically turns on when vehicle is in run or will recall whether it was on or off at last ignition off.
-To make your selection, touch the Loudness soft-key, select On or Off followed by pressing the arrow back soft-key.
+To make your selection, touch the "Loudness" soft-key, select On or Off followed by pressing the back arrow soft-key.